Pragmatic Embodied Spoken Instruction Following in Human-Robot Collaboration with Theory of Mind: Abstract

 \section{Abstract}

 Spoken language instructions are ubiquitous in agent collaboration.
-However, in human-robot collaboration, recognition accuracy for human speech is often influenced by various speech and environmental factors, such as background noise, the speaker’s accents, and mispronunciation.
-When faced with noisy or unfamiliar auditory inputs, humans use context and prior knowledge to disambiguate the stimulus and take pragmatic actions, a process referred to as top-down processing in cognitive science.
-We present a cognitively inspired model, Spoken Instruction Following through Theory of Mind (SIFToM), to enable robots to pragmatically follow human instructions under diverse speech conditions by inferring the human's goal and joint plan as prior for speech perception and understanding.
-We test SIFToM in simulated home experiments (VirtualHome 2).
-Results show that the SIFToM model outperforms state-of-the-art speech and language models, approaching human-level accuracy on challenging spoken instruction following tasks.
-We then demonstrate its ability at the task planning level on a mobile manipulator for breakfast preparation tasks.
+However, in real-world human-robot collaboration, following human spoken instructions can be challenging due to various speaker and environmental factors, such as background noise or mispronunciation.
+When faced with noisy auditory inputs, humans can leverage the collaborative context in the embodied environment to interpret noisy spoken instructions and take pragmatic assistive actions.
+In this paper, we present a cognitively inspired neurosymbolic model, Spoken Instruction Following through Theory of Mind (SIFToM), which leverages a Vision-Language Model with model-based mental inference to enable robots to pragmatically follow human instructions under diverse speech conditions.
+We test SIFToM in both simulated environments (VirtualHome) and real-world human-robot collaborative settings with human evaluations.
+Results show that SIFToM can significantly improve the performance of a lightweight base VLM (Gemini 2.5 Flash), outperforming state-of-the-art VLMs (Gemini 2.5 Pro) and approaching human-level accuracy on challenging spoken instruction following tasks.